ankit1738/imageUpload/README.md

     Uploaded images are then displayed on the next page.

     Image of dimensions 1024x1024 can be uploaded only.

+Technical Spec

+    The application used canvas tag to redraw the image selected into different dimensions.
+    The image is not streched but cropped from (0,0) i.e. Upper Left corner of the Image.
+    This coordinate can be changed and Image can be cropped from the middle if one wants.

 INSTRUCTION TO RUN